 Everybody deserves a place to live that protects both their health and safety.
 So when major repairs are needed to bring on-reserve housing up to minimum health and safety standards, we’re here to help.
-Through our Residential Rehabilitation Assistance Program On-Reserve, we help First Nations cover the costs of major repairs to substandard homes.
+Through our Residential Rehabilitation Assistance Program (RRAP) On-Reserve, we help First Nations cover the costs of major repairs to substandard homes.

 Who is eligible for financial support?

 This program is open to all First Nations or individual First Nation members who need major repairs to their homes.
-The tenants’ total household income must be within or below an established range, based on household size and geographic region.
+The occupants’ total household income must be within or below an established range, based on household size and geographic region.

 What work is eligible?